8 May 2018

 Major Economic Indicators

-- Hong Kong's exports to Morocco dropped by 23.5% YoY to US$45 million in the first five months of 2012, while imports plunged by 36.8% YoY to US$41 million due to a slump in electronics imports.
+- Hong Kong's exports to Morocco surged by 53.4% year-on-year to US$167 million in 2017, while imports expanded by 11.6% year-on-year to US$110 million during the period, mainly driven by an increase in electronics imports.

 Current Economic Situation